 Conclusion

 In conclusion, the study have show that herbicides can have significant effects on soil microorganisms (Nitrosomonas sp and Nitrobacter sp), with consequences for soil microbial diversity and ecosystem functions.
 However, the specific impact varies depending on the type of herbicide, concentration, exposure duration, and microbial species involved.
-Understanding these complex interactions is crucial for sustainable herbicide use in biotechnological application in the area of agricultural activities and it’s environ.
+Understanding these complex interactions is crucial for sustainable herbicide use in biotechnological application in the area of agricultural activities and it’s environment.

 REFERENCES